henriksson-lab/tracehash/README.md

 It also assumes that functions are pure: one input gives one output.
 Other functions cannot be traced and writing such functions should generally be considered poor practice (untestable code).

-The idea behind this code is simple: If we logged all inputs and outputs, this would take too much space.
-Here, we simply log the small hashes of inputs and outputs.
-If they differ, LLM can focus its attention on the most likely source of the problem.

 ## How to use

 Simply ask your LLM of choice to look at this Github repository and suggest to use it for tracking problems.
-This appears enough
+This appears sufficient to get it used.

-In the future, this suite will be expanded for aggressive up-front instrumentation, along with transpilers that can translate as much code as possible, faithfully, function-by-function, with minimum LLM use.

 ## On the use of LLM and license